brickpop/self-service/README.md

 Login with your wiki user email and password `admin123`.
 Change it right after.

+## Cleanup

+- You can clean unused volumes, containers, images and networks with `./taskfile clean`
+- You can get some space back from the Docker Registry by running `./taskfile clean registry`

 ## TODO

 - [ ] Make `taskfile` resilient to changes to its own search/replace tokens